Ouranosinc/Magpie/docs/services.rst

     Permission :attr:`Permission.READ` does not offer *metadata* content listing of :class:`magpie.models.Directory` anymore.
 For this, :attr:`Permission.BROWSE` should be used instead.
-Setting :attr:`Permission.READ` on a directory will only be logical when combined with :attr:`Scope.RECURSIVE`, in which case `Magpie` will interpret the :term:`Effective Permissions` to allow read access to all :class:`magpie.models.File` under that directory, at any depth level, unless denied by a lower-level specification.
+Setting :attr:`Permission.READ` on a directory will only be logical when combined with :attr:`Scope.RECURSIVE`, in which case `Magpie` will interpret the :term:`Effective Permission` to allow read access to all :class:`magpie.models.File` under that directory, at any depth level, unless denied by a lower-level specification.

 Finally, :attr:`Permission.WRITE` can also be applied on all of the resources, but are not explicitly employed during